nickolashkraus/continuing-education/LFS158x/ch_10/notes.md

 While the Service forwards traffic to Pods, we can select the **targetPort** on the Pod which receives the traffic.
 In our example, the **frontend-svc** Service receives requests from the user/client on **port:** **80** and then forwards these requests to one of the attached Pods on the **targetPort:** **5000**.
 If the **targetPort** is not defined explicitly, then traffic will be forwarded to Pods on the **port** on which the Service receives traffic.
 It is very important to ensure that the value of the **targetPort**, which is **5000** in this example, matches the value of the **containerPort** property of the Pod **spec** section.

-A logical set of a Pod’s IP address, along with the **targetPort** is referred to as a **Service endpoint**.
+A logical set of a Pod's IP address, along with the **targetPort** is referred to as a **Service endpoint**.
 In our example, the **frontend-svc** Service has 3 endpoints: **10.0.1.3:5000**, **10.0.1.4:5000**, and **10.0.1.5:5000**.
 Endpoints are created and managed automatically by the Service, not by the Kubernetes cluster administrator.

 ## kube-proxy

 Each cluster node runs a daemon called [kube-proxy](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies), that watches the API server on the master node for the addition, updates, and removal of Services and endpoints. **kube-proxy** is responsible for implementing the Service configuration on behalf of an administrator or developer, in order to enable traffic routing to an exposed application running in Pods.
-In the example below, for each new Service, on each node, **kube-proxy** configures **iptables** rules to capture the traffic for its **ClusterIP** and forwards it to one of the Service’s endpoints.
+In the example below, for each new Service, on each node, **kube-proxy** configures **iptables** rules to capture the traffic for its **ClusterIP** and forwards it to one of the Service's endpoints.
 Therefore any node can receive the external traffic and then route it internally in the cluster based on the **iptables** rules.
 When the Service is removed, **kube-proxy** removes the corresponding **iptables** rules on all nodes as well.

 ## Service Discovery